Viterbo Lazio, Italy Travel Guide

 Viterbo's medieval core is best explored on foot.
 Comfortable shoes are a must.

-Google Maps or local transit apps assist with real-time route planning.
+Google Maps or local transportation apps assist with real-time route planning.

 Some newer buses have ramps, but the historic center has mobility challenges due to stone pavers and narrow paths.

-Requires IDP for non-EU citizens, a license that is not expired, credit card.
+Requires AN idp if you are not-EU citizens, a license which is not expired, credit card.
 Major companies at airports and in Viterbo.

 Available from local shops, check license class.
 Nimbly navigate smaller roads.